 - Wherever necessary, to seek legal advice from the National Association of Local Councils on behalf of a Member Council.
 In these cases WALC will do its best to ensure that a response is provided promptly.

-- Make its Secretary or a County Committee Member available to attend meetings of Member Councils at the request of the Council.
+- Make its County Officer or a County Committee Member available to attend meetings of Member Councils at the request of the Council.